mastrer1001/WeatherLine/readme.md

-Certainly!
-Here's an example of a README file that explains what your program does and how to use it:

-markdown

 # Weather Query Program

 The Weather Query Program is a command-line tool that allows you to retrieve current weather information for a specified city using the OpenWeatherMap API.
 It also provides options to set a default city, API key, and preferred unit for weather queries.